jooheonchoi/ProgressTracker/README.md

 I drew out my UML first to identify coupling issues and it wasn't looking great.
 I could not refactor my code, but instead I will talk about problems presented by the UML.

-As seen in the class diagram, there are way too many needless references many times crossing each other and it is redundant and a nightmare to debug.
-For example I could've instead made a list of HelperPanels instead of having both its subclasses as fields.

-#####Note to instructor:
-I had a lot of difficulty  with this project.
-After some personal issues and now the coronavirus, I fell behind in my courses and I found it harder to reach out for help.
-My project is not perfect, but I worked really hard to catch up and I hope it's worthy of a passing project grade.
-Thanks for the semester!